RazorOp/razorops-web/_posts/2019-06-24-kubernetes-and-containers-adoption-growing-fast.md

 ---
 title: Kubernetes and containers adoption growing fast
 description: Kubernetes and containers adoption growing fast in the last few years.
+The reason for the relative jump in Kubernetes adoption is because more organizations are starting their container journey with Kubernetes as part of their toolkit.
 keywords: Kubernetes, containers, Cloud-native, microservices, infrastructure, development
 permalink: "/blog/:title/"
 layout: post